matthew-brett/pydagogue/curious_git.rst

 ==================================

 You decide to make your own content management system.
-It's the simplest thing that could possibly work.
+It's the simplest thing that could possibly work, so you call it the "Simple As Possible" system, or SAP for short.

 Every time you finish doing some work on your paper, you make a snapshot of the analysis directory.